jdecaron/c19coalition/_posts/2020-07-17-c19-coalition-volunteer-highlight-laura-mingott-and-impact.md

 Thus, the concept of equality cannot exist, without equity - the distribution of resources in a fair and impartial method.

 This type of distribution is needed as COVID-19 cases continue to increase, especially within members of racial and ethnic underrepresented populations.
-[According to the Centers of Disease Control and Prevention (CDC)](https://www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/racial-ethnic-minorities.html), Indigenous, Black, and Latino communities have disproportionately higher rates of infection and hospitalizations.
+[According to the Centers for Disease Control and Prevention (CDC)](https://www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/racial-ethnic-minorities.html), Indigenous, Black, and Latino communities have disproportionately higher rates of infection and hospitalizations.
 These are the communities that have been affected by long-standing systemic health and social inequities.

 ![https://www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/racial-ethnic-minorities.html](/assets/uploads/disparities.png "Data from CDC. ")